t3r6/pkdocs/docs/guides/multiplayer/pk-mp-server-linux.md

 # Setup Painkiller Black Edition Linux Multiplayer Dedicated Server

 !!!
 Warning
-    This setup was tested on Ubuntu 22.04.
+    This setup was tested on Ubuntu 22.04 and Debian 12.
 Some 32-bit packages were removed from Ubuntu 24.04 repositories so you'll need to download and install them manually but it's not within the scope of this guide.

 *A short remark for a beginner*.
 A server is a computer (host) that provides information to other computers called clients.
 So when you create a game, your PC is a "server" and those who join it are the "clients".